 Make the Chocolate Shell

-Melt the broken chocolate and coconut oil in a microwave at 60 seconds or in a double boiler or a pan in a pan of boiling water.
-Stir warmed chocolate until all chunks are melted.
+- Melt the chocolate and coconut oil (if using) in a microwave at 60 seconds or in a double boiler or a pan in a pan of boiling water.
+Stir warmed chocolate until all chocolate is melted.

 - Spoon several tbsp of melted chocolate shell into each cup, tipping each cup to coat the sides.
 The chocolate will harden very fast, so tip fast!
 I do two coatings, letting the first coat solidify - so the wall is thick enough to hold the cream.
 Hold back enough melted chocolate to pour a cover on all cups.